Entertainment & Special Event Insurance — Kelly Insurance Group

 GENERAL LIABILITY (GL)

 The foundational event coverage — protects against third-party bodily injury and property damage claims arising from event operations.
-Every concert needs it; it's almost always required by the venue.
+Almost always required by the venue.

 ASSAULT & BATTERY (A&B)

-A coverage endorsement specifically addressing injuries from fights, altercations, and crowd violence — excluded from standard GL policies.
+An endorsement specifically addressing injuries from fights, altercations, and crowd violence — commonly excluded from standard GL.
 The most critical endorsement for high-energy hip hop events.

 LIQUOR LIABILITY

-Coverage for claims arising from the sale or service of alcohol at an event — including injuries to patrons and third-party dram shop liability for alcohol-related accidents after the event.
+Coverage for claims arising from the sale or service of alcohol at an event — including patron injuries and third-party dram shop liability for alcohol-related accidents after the event.

 HOST LIQUOR LIABILITY

-A form of liquor liability for events where alcohol is provided at no charge (not sold) — such as sponsor-supplied open bars at private events or VIP receptions.
+A form of liquor liability for events where alcohol is provided at no charge rather than sold — such as sponsor-supplied open bars at private events or VIP receptions.

 DRAM SHOP LIABILITY

-Legal liability imposed on alcohol sellers and servers under state dram shop laws — making the event promoter or venue financially responsible for injuries caused by intoxicated patrons after leaving the event.
+Legal liability imposed on alcohol sellers and servers under state dram shop laws, which can make the promoter or venue financially responsible for injuries caused by intoxicated patrons after they leave.

 EVENT CANCELLATION INSURANCE

-Coverage for financial losses when an event is cancelled, postponed, or curtailed due to a covered peril — including weather, artist non-appearance, venue failure, or governmental prohibition.
+Coverage for financial losses when an event is cancelled, postponed, or curtailed due to a covered peril — which may include weather, artist non-appearance, venue failure, or governmental prohibition.

 ARTIST NON-APPEARANCE

-An endorsement to an event cancellation policy specifically covering financial losses when the headlining or featured artist fails to appear or perform as contracted.
+An endorsement to an event cancellation policy specifically addressing financial losses when the headlining or featured artist fails to appear or perform as contracted.

 CERTIFICATE OF INSURANCE (COI)

-A document evidencing the existence and terms of an insurance policy — issued to venues, municipalities, sponsors, and other parties requiring proof of coverage.
-KIG issues COIs quickly upon policy binding.
+A document evidencing the existence and terms of a policy — issued to venues, municipalities, sponsors, and others requiring proof of coverage.
+KIG issues COIs upon binding.

 ADDITIONAL INSURED

-A party — typically the venue, city, or sponsor — added to the promoter's insurance policy by endorsement, giving them coverage protection under the policy for claims arising from the covered event.
+A party — typically the venue, city, or sponsor — added to the promoter's policy by endorsement, giving them coverage protection for claims arising from the covered event.

 INLAND MARINE INSURANCE

-Coverage for movable property — production equipment, sound systems, lighting rigs, and musical instruments — while in transit to and from the event and at the event venue.
+Coverage for movable property — production equipment, sound systems, lighting rigs, and instruments — while in transit to and from the event and at the venue.

 LOSS RUN

-A report from a prior insurance carrier documenting all claims filed under a policy — including open and closed claims and reserve amounts.
-Required by underwriters for larger events and annual programs.
+A report from a prior carrier documenting all claims filed under a policy, including open and closed claims.
+Often required by underwriters for larger events and annual programs.

 HIRED & NON-OWNED AUTO (HNOA)

-Coverage for liability arising from vehicles rented or borrowed for event operations — artist transport, production vans, shuttle services — when the auto is not owned by the promoter or production company.
+Coverage for liability arising from vehicles rented or borrowed for event operations — artist transport, production vans, shuttles — when the auto is not owned by the promoter or production company.

 FORCE MAJEURE

-A contractual and insurance term referring to unforeseeable circumstances that prevent an event from proceeding — including natural disasters, acts of government, and (in some policies) extreme weather.
-Coverage applicability varies significantly by policy form.
+A contractual and insurance term for unforeseeable circumstances that prevent an event — natural disasters, acts of government, and, in some policies, extreme weather.
+Applicability varies significantly by policy form.

 OCCURRENCE VS. CLAIMS-MADE

-Most event liability policies are occurrence-based — they respond to incidents that occur during the policy period, regardless of when the claim is filed.
-This is the preferred form for event insurance as it provides longer tail protection for delayed claims.
+Many event liability policies are occurrence-based — they respond to incidents that occur during the policy period regardless of when the claim is filed, which provides longer tail protection for delayed claims.

 Related Coverage

-Hip hop concert insurance is part of KIG's comprehensive entertainment and event insurance platform.
-Explore related coverage lines for all aspects of your event production, promotion, and entertainment business.
+Hip hop concert insurance is part of KIG's broader entertainment and event platform.
+Explore related coverage for all aspects of your event production, promotion, and entertainment business.

 START YOUR QUOTE